 The Waiting Room, Eaglescliffe.
 26 May 2019

 A bit of a change of vibe from the previous evening’s Orb visit.
-Here we are aback in the ever wonderful Waiting Room.
+Here we are back in the ever wonderful Waiting Room.
 The audience was certainly a bit more venerable, but no less appreciable or excited.
-I will also admit to having a less than encyclopaedic knowledge of their canon, but it doesn’t really matter: what I’ve heard, I’ve liked, and I’m not really here because I know all the songs, but just because I want to watch two people at the summit of their craft.
+I will also admit to having a less than encyclopaedic knowledge of either Eliza’s or Martin’s canon, but it doesn’t really matter: what I’ve heard, I’ve liked, and I’m not really here because I know all the songs, but just because I want to watch two people at the summit of their craft.

 The first thing to note is that there has had to be a bit of a shuffling around of material.
-Martin’s voice is not in good shape, and so he doesn’t sing.
+Martin’s voice is not in good shape this evening, and so he doesn’t sing.
 He does do some speaking on one song (The Great Conversation on Napoloeon, of which more later), but that’s about it.
-But that means we get more of Eliza singing.
+However, that means we get more of Eliza singing.
 Oh, what a privation!
-Better yet in such an intimate space, where I’m pretty much at he back of the room.
+Better yet in such an intimate space, where I’m pretty much at the back of the room.
 It also means they discuss and move things around during the set as they feel comfortable.

 Early on is a song about a New Year’s Eve shindig in 1801, written by “the cumbrian Burns”, Robert Anderson. with Eliza’s commentary beforehand adding the colour and detail that makes it so much more fun.
-So we learn that he was a master of self-promotion, crowbarring mentions of several of his own works into this one.
+She tells us that he was a master of self-promotion, crowbarring mentions of several of his own works into this one.
 And she apologies for changing a year at the end, because orherwise she’d constantly have to explain about the then Cumbrian dialect rendering of “two” (twee).

-And Eliza is truly a force of nature, a massively charismatic presence, while tonight her father is a more restrained figure.
+Eliza Carthy is truly a force of nature: a massively charismatic presence, while tonight her father cuts a more restrained figure.
 She’s funny, erudite and that’s before she starts to even sing or play.
 And then, then…she is simply incredible.
-What a voice, and sometimes, the performance even gives a little sniff of the Piaf.
+What a voice!
+Sometimes, the performance even gives a little sniff of the Piaf.
 It’s mesmerising.